Police arrest pro-Palestinian demonstrators inside San Francisco building housing Israeli Consulate

 SAN FRANCISCO (AP) — Police on Monday arrested pro-Palestinian demonstrators who occupied the lobby of a San Francisco building that houses the Israeli Consulate.

-It was not immediately clear how many people were taken into custody but an Associated Press journalist saw police zip-tie the hands of at least a dozen people.
-Officers then put them in a police van and drove them away.
+It was not immediately clear how many people were taken into custody but Associated Press journalists saw police zip-tie the hands of about 50 people.
+Officers then put them in police vans and drove them away.

 A group of pro-Palestinian demonstrators entered the building and occupied it for several hours Monday.
 The protesters posted signs on the front doors of the building calling for an end to the Israel-Hamas war.